 Leibniz University Hannover

-The Leibniz Universität Hannover (LUH), founded in 1831, it is one of the largest and oldest science and technology universities in Germany.
-LUH joins the consortium with two associated research institutions: the L3S Research Center and the Institute for Legal Informatics.
-The L3S Research Center (L3S) is a joint research institute of several universities in Lower Saxony, Germany formally associated with Leibniz Universität Hannover (LUH).
+The Leibniz Universität Hannover (LUH), founded in 1831, is among the nine leading Institutes of Technology in Germany.
+LUH joins the consortium with two associated research institutions: the L3S Research Center (L3S) and the Institute for Legal Informatics (IRI).

 TOG - X/OPEN COMPANY LIMITEDRead more